philaporter/k8s-playground/README.md

 - [x] Configure a deployment configuration that defines the sample application with the liveliness and readiness probes.

-- [ ] Create a db dependency in the sample application that will give me the opportunity to set up some db cluster in k8s.
+- [ ] Create a db dependency in the sample application that will give me the opportunity to set up a db cluster in k8s.

 - [ ] Configure multi-container deployments.